mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 For instance, if you are in an office – well still you can do it.
 If there is no one there, you can sit down in a chair and calm yourself.
 If you are talking with somebody, you can realize a certain pause, where no words come up.
 For that time, you can return to yourself, and breathe.

 You can do it, okay?
 Wherever you may go.
 It’s really universal.
 It’s very simple.
 It’s *too* simple to realize.
 But, this is the best way.
 Not only for your life in *this* world, but in the next life, in the life after next life, after next next life, continually.
 That is to accumulate merit and virtue.
 That practice is really just [to] sow the seeds.
 Arrangement of circumstances, environment – inwardly, outwardly – and just stand up there.
 That’s all you have to do.
 That is to sow good seeds.
 Good time and occasion and good conditions must be arranged, and then stand up there.
 That’s all we have to do.
-And then at that time, Dogen Zenji says, “Right dharma is manifesting itself, and from the first, dullness and distraction are struck aside.”
+And then at that time, Dōgen Zenji says, “Right dharma is manifesting itself, and from the first, dullness and distraction are struck aside.”
 Very naturally, they drop off.

 So that’s why when I was at Eiheiji monastery, Hashimoto Roshi said, “If you sit down even for a moment, you become Buddha.”
 Yes, you become Buddha.
 If you can accept this, you are a really lucky person.